Advanced showcases

 Reminder

 These are advanced showcases, not assignment models.
 Do not copy them as submissions.
-The research figures belong to a separate published project (linked above, CC BY 4.0); the website is this course site itself.
+The research figures come from the instructor’s separate research project — most from its public open-source release (CC BY 4.0), and one from the associated manuscript, used with permission; the website is this course site itself.
 The exact requirements for your own assignments are in the course LMS.